The curriculum for the Minor in European Studies is divided into three components:

 (Total Credit Hours = 3.0)

-Because students must demonstrate intermediate competency in a modern European language (defined as the equivalent of four semester-long courses of study in the selected language), the actual amount of language study will differ depending on each individual student’s college of enrollment.
-Students enrolled in the College of Arts & Letters must already take three courses to fulfill their Arts & Letters requirements and will therefore only need to complete one additional semester of the same language to earn a minor in European Studies.
-Students from other colleges who wish to complete the MES curriculum should plan their schedules carefully in order to complete all the language study necessary for both Arts & Letters requirements and MES requirements (i.e. to reach the four-semester mark).
+Depending on a student's College or School affiliation, the required amount of language study for their majors will differ.
+For example, beginning in Fall 2018, freshmen who are enrolled in the College of Arts & Letters, must already take four courses to fulfill their Arts & Letters requirements and will therefore not need to complete any additional semesters of the same language to earn a minor in European Studies, assuming the language is European.
+Students from other colleges who wish to complete the MES curriculum should plan their schedules carefully in order to complete all the language study necessary to reach the four-semester mark.

 Some students complete their European language requirement through participation in a summer language acquisition program sponsored by a unit at the University of Notre Dame.
 Examples include the Summer Language Abroad Grant Program coordinated by the Center for the Study of Languages and Cultures and the Language Study Grants offered to students through the Nanovic Institute.
 Students interested in completing their language requirement in this way should first discuss their idea with the MES student coordinator.